raspberrypilearning/blockscad-coder-keyring/en/step_3.md

 --- hints ---
 --- hint ---

-Change the `thickness` value for the text.

---- /hint ---
---- hint ---

 Change the `thickness` value for the 'C', 'D', and 'R' to `3` so that they are thicker than the 'O' and 'E'.

 ![The altered thickness value](images/coder-thickness.png)

 --- /hint ---
 --- /hints ---

 --- /task ---